Person reviewing natural disaster emergency funding options and financial resources after a crisis

 What if my county was not included in the federal disaster declaration?

-If your county was excluded from a federal disaster declaration, you still have access to state emergency funds, local government programs, and nonprofit aid.
-You can also request that your state governor petition FEMA to add your county to the declaration — this happens frequently as damage assessments are updated.
+If your county was excluded, you still have access to state emergency funds, local government programs, and nonprofit aid.
+You can also request that your state governor petition FEMA to add your county to the declaration, this happens frequently as damage assessments are updated in the weeks following a disaster.

 Can renters receive natural disaster emergency funding, or is it only for homeowners?